 Data Analysis and Presentation

-Quantitative data analysis was done after the data were proven and verified.
-Generally, the study used Statistical Product and Service and Services Solution (SPSS) software version 23 to generate percentages and frequencies from quantitative data.
+Quantitative data analysis was done after the data was proven and verified.
+Generally, the study used Statistical Product and Service Solution (SPSS) software version 23 to generate percentages and frequencies from quantitative data.
 The outputs of the analysis have been presented in tables.
-On the other hand, qualitative data were analyzed through content analysis.
+On the other hand, qualitative data was analysed through content analysis.
 This involved organizing the specific objectives into themes and sub-themes.
 This was done to assist the participants to discuss and authenticate the data before further analysis.
 After this, the ranking of themes and sub-themes was done.
-Qualitative data are presented through direct quotes and narrative summaries.
+Qualitative data is presented through direct quotes and narrative summaries.

 Results